elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Speed: Fast.
   * Difficulty: Easy.
 * Issues:
-* Note - did not use glue when screwing in screws.
-We did already experience the vibration from the printer causing the three screws attaching the drag chain to the Y axis to shake themselves loose.
+  * I did not use lock-tight glue when screwing in the screws in case I made a mistake and would have to redo the step. //TODO: Go back and check the screws after a few months of operation, and if any have come loose due to vibration, unscrew each, add a drop of glue and screw in again.
-* After completing the wiring connections, we reopened the drag chains and repositioned the cables to lay smoothly.
+  * After completing the wiring connections, I reopened the drag chains and repositioned the cables to lay smoothly.
 <center>
 <table>
   <tr>